Wonderwall-Inc/golfin-miniapp-server/README.md

     Fields:
     - id: An integer column representing the primary key of the "activity" table.
-    - logged_in: An boolena column showing if the user is logged in right now.
+    - logged_in: An boolean column showing if the user is logged in right now.
     - login_streak: An integer column showing the day that user logged in continously.
     - total_logins: An integer column showing the total login time of the user, +1 for each login time # REVIEW how long does it count as a login?
     - last_action_time: A dateime column showing when did the user trigger the action, if no action more than 2 hrs >>> inactive or force logout